|

 given a second chance to live.

-Suddenly, the infuriated man appeared again,
+Suddenly, the infuriated man appeared again, this time at our

-His screams and curses struck our ears.
-My daughter shuddered with
+and curses struck our ears.

-fear, and I was forced to place her behind me for protection.
-With all his might the
+My daughter shuddered with fear, and I was forced to place

-embittered thug raised the huge weapon above his head and repeatedly
+With all his might the embittered thug raised the huge weapon

-Each brutal blow ripped through the steel mesh with a
+through the steel mesh with a crushing sound, as he violently sought

-crushing sound, as he violently sought entry.
-We were shaken to the
+entry.
+We were shaken

-core.
-I paced about,
+to the core.
+I paced

-trying to figure out what to do.
+about, trying to figure out what to do.
 To my horror, I could not

 remember if I had locked the door.
 I had to trust God to help